DIAGNijmegen/llm_extractinator/README.md

 ## Installing Ollama

 For the package to work, Ollama needs to be installed on your machine.
-For linux, use the following command:
+For Linux, use the following command:

 ```bash
 curl -fsSL https://ollama.com/install.sh | sh